-In Year 1, you'll approach the Foundational, Clinical, and Health Systems Sciences through an introduction to the fundamental knowledge required to practice medicine.
+In Year 1, you'll approach the Biomedical, Clinical, and Health Systems Sciences through an introduction to the fundamental knowledge required to practice medicine.
 You'll also care for real patients supported by a team of expert healthcare professionals through clinical immersion, and you’ll engage in service-learning activities with a rich network of community clinics and agencies.

 Spotlight: Longitudinal Integrated Clerkships (LICs)

 At the beginning of the first school year, you'll start your clerkship in primary care with a physician preceptor and the care team that works with that preceptor.
-You'll begin seeing patients so that you can learn Foundational Science, Clinical Science, and Health Systems Science in the context of patient care.
+You'll begin seeing patients so that you can learn Biomedical Science, Clinical Science, and Health Systems Science in the context of patient care.

 Building on what you learned in your first year, Year 2 will emphasize the application of competencies, skills, and foundational knowledge to more complex patient care and health systems contexts.

 Spotlight: Hospital Inpatient Experience

 In this year, students will participate in four one-week Inpatient Immersion experiences.
 You’ll be guided by attending physicians and residents as you participate in multiple patient care areas within the hospital setting.